The Everglades: About this one-of-a-kind wilderness

 Everglades Holiday Park

-Everglades Holiday Park is known for its connection to the popular Gator Boys as featured on Animal Planet.
+The Everglades Holiday Park is known for its connection to the popular Gator Boys as featured on Animal Planet.
 This park delivers dramatic, high-speed airboat rides and exciting live gator shows.
 The airboats are covered, making it a popular pick for families and year-round comfort.

 Nearest city: Fort Lauderdale